Robert Rowan: From wide-eyed kid to roles with Celtic, Scotland and Brentford

 Robert Rowan was an 18-year-old college student from Fife when he sent out the dossiers on the Champions League final between Manchester United and Barcelona in Rome.

 It was a punt that would earn him scouting roles with Celtic, then the Scotland national team, and a stint during which he combined working in a bank with being the sporting director of Scottish League One side Stenhousemuir, before joining Brentford in 2014.

-At the time of his death on Tuesday at the age of 28, Rowan was the Championship club's technical director.
+At the time of his death from heart failure in November, 2018, at the age of 28, Rowan was the Championship club's technical director.